 I decided to head to the energy section to see how well the site works.
 After all, it’s one of the biggest bills we pay outside of our mortgage.

 There are a few problems when it comes to energy suppliers.
-My current supplier is Bulb energy (who offer some very good deals) but they aren’t listed on ismybillfair.
+My current supplier is Octopus energy (who offers some very good deals) but they aren’t listed on ismybillfair.
 This is a little odd, as although they aren’t one of the “Big 6” suppliers, they have been about for several years.
 This means I can’t see if my deal should be cheaper.

 Not to be defeated, I entered all my details such as the number of bedrooms and people in the house and used First Utility as my provider (I switched from them 2 months before).
 I wrote down that I paid £80 per month for my bill, which seemed to confuse ismybillfair.
 Apparently, the previous lowest monthly bill similar to the details I provided was for £125 and the average, £155!
 There is no way that there could be such a price difference.